ashinw/house-prj-pub/lower-level/section-K-requirements.md

 ## Context
 Section K is the lounge in the lower level as per the original floor plan.
+There is/are:
+* Four downlights installed operating from dimmer transformer
+* A old style home theatre setup installed
+* Sliding door & wall on the north to main entrance & hall
+* A ducted heating vent beside the east window

 ## Problem
 1. The horizontal stud behind the plaster board of the west wall is noticibly visible following the contour of the stud